Skip to main content

 Unaided Work:

-Students should independently learn the theoretical part of the study course by reading the mandatory literature specified for each topic.
+Students should independently learn the theoretical part of the study course by reading the mandatory literature and presentations in e-studies specified for each topic.
 Learning the specified literature is a mandatory part of the course.

 Assessment Criteria: